 These side effects are part of the routine healing process after the procedure and will resolve in a few days on their own.
 But more serious complications include:

-The more experienced and skilled your plastic surgeon, the less likely you will have serious complications.
+The more experienced and skilled your plastic surgeon, the less likely you will have serious complications from plastic surgery.

 Recovery after eyelid surgery is relatively easy.
 You could experience swelling and bruising, but few people experience significant pain.
 You can reduce these issues by using icepacks and raising your head.
 Doing these things will reduce your swelling and speed your recovery.